 - i.
 The basic aggregation rule would value a transferred interest at its pro rata share of the value of the entire interest owned by the transferor before the transfer.
 For example, a transferred 20 percent interest would be valued at one-fourth the value of an 80 percent interest if the transferor owned an 80 percent interest and at one-half the value of a 40 percent interest if the transferor owned a 40 percent interest. - ii.
 The transferee aggregation rule would take into account the interest already owned by the transferee before the transfer if the transferor does not own a controlling interest.
-For example, if a person who owns an 80 percent interest transfers a 40 percent interest by gift and the other 40 percent interest at death to the same transferee, the gifted 40 percent interest would be valued at one-half the value of the 80 percent interest originally owned by the donor and the bequeathed 40 percent interest would be valued at one-half the value of the 80 percent interest originally of the value of the 80 percent interest ultimately owned by the donee/legatee. - iii.
+For example, if a person who owns an 80 percent interest transfers a 40 percent interest by gift and the other 40 percent interest at death to the same transferee, the gifted 40 percent interest would be valued at one-half the value of the 80 percent interest originally owned by the donor and the bequeathed 40 percent interest would be valued at one-half of the value of the 80 percent. - iii.
 Interests of spouses would be aggregated with the interests of transferors and transferees.
 The proposal explicitly rejected any broader family attribution rule "because it is not correct to assume that individuals always will cooperate with one another merely because they are related" (emphasis added). - iv.
 The look-through rule would require the portion of an interest in an entity represented by marketable assets to be valued at its pro rata share of the value of the marketable assets if those marketable assets represent at least one-third of the value of the assets of the entity.